ni/nimi-python/docs/nidcpower/class.rst

-        .. tip:: This property can be set/get to specific instruments within your :py:class:`nidcpower.Session` object.
+        .. tip:: This property can be set/get on specific instruments within your :py:class:`nidcpower.Session` instance.
             Use Python index notation on the repeated capabilities container instruments to specify a subset.

             Example: :py:attr:`my_session.instruments[ ... ].instrument_firmware_revision`